 - ‘Collecting Guide books in Early Twentieth-Century Rome: The Case of Oskar Pollak’, Rome Modern Italy Seminar, in collaboration with the École Française de Rome, British School at Rome and the Royal Netherlands Institute in Rome (December 2016)

-- ‘Festive rituals and food in early modern Italy’, Community course, Centre for the Study of the Renaissance (June 2022)
+- ‘Festive rituals and food in early modern Italy’, Community course, Centre for the Study of the Renaissance, University of Warwick (June 2022)

 - ‘Exposé de recherche’, Journée des lauréats, Residency of French ambassador in the Netherlands, (27 June 2019)